ARMmbed/mbed-os-5-docs/docs/api/platform/Callback.md

 The Callback class is what’s known in C++ as a “Concrete Type”.
 That is, the Callback class is lightweight enough to be passed around like an int, pointer or other primitive type.

+## Configuration

+Two system configuration options permit trade-offs between image size and flexibility of the Callback class.

+* `platform.callback-nontrivial` controls whether Callbacks can store non-trivially-copyable function objects.
+Having this setting off saves significant code size, as it makes Callback itself trivially-copyable, so all Callback assignments and copies are simpler.
+Almost all users use Callback only with function pointers, member function pointers or lambdas with trivial captures, so this setting can almost always be set to false.
+A compile-time error will indicate that this setting needs to be set to true if any code attempts to assign a non-trivially-copyable object to a Callback.

+* `platform.callback-comparable` controls whether two Callbacks can be compared to each other.
+The ability to support this comparison increases code size whenever a Callback is assigned, whether or not any such comparison occurs.
+Turning the option off removes the comparison operator and saves a little image size.

+<span class="tips">**Tip:** See the documentation of the [Arm Mbed configuration system](../reference/configuration.html) for more details about `mbed_app.json`. </span>

 ## Callback class reference

 [![View code](https://www.mbed.com/embed/?type=library)](https://os.mbed.com/docs/mbed-os/development/mbed-os-api-doxy/classmbed_1_1_callback.html)